May 10, 2026

 Vows work well here because the environment does a lot of the heavy lifting.
 You don’t need much.
 A clearing, an officiant, and whatever you actually want to say to each other.
 The forest is not a quiet place exactly, there’s always bird activity and the sound of the wind moving through the canopy, but it absorbs noise in a way that makes conversation feel contained and close.

 Lake Crescent is about an hour’s drive from the Hoh, which makes it a natural second location for a full elopement day.
-The water is a deep blue-green produced by the lake’s depth and clarity, and the surrounding ridgeline keeps the scene visually clean regardless of where you set up.
+The water is a deep blue-green on a sunny day, and a desaturated teal when its cloudy.
+The lake’s depth and clarity, and the surrounding ridge line keeps the scene visually clean regardless of where you set up.

 For a cake cutting, my favorite spot is the North Shore Picnic area.
 Depending on the time of year and day of the week, you will often be the only ones there.
 It’s about a 15 minute drive past the Fairholme Campground on a rough road littered with pot holes, but the payoff is so worth it.